Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-4.md

 #### Nested tree

-Firstly, we will have to see how git stores the sub-direcotries.
+Firstly, we will have to see how, git stores the sub-direcotries.

-Lets make a new directory to test this out.
+Let's make a new directory to test this out.

 ```bash
 mkdir test && cd test